ZaTribune/springboot-jasperreports-advanced-demo/README.md

 - Gratitude to the Spring Boot team for making it easy to integrate with Spring applications.

 ## Testing
 - Provided with two testing templates for both types of models, You can use Postman for testing by importing this [collections file]("samples/test.postman_collection.json").
 - Also, you can utilize [swagger-ui]("http://localhost:8083/swagger-ui/index.html).
+- A [console.sql](samples/console.sql) file is added here to validate the db.

 ## Preview
 <p align="center">
   <reportTable>
     <tr>